sfigg/commercialization-public/customize/desktop/unattend/microsoft-windows-shell-setup-oeminformation-model.md

 # Model

 > [!Important]
-> Model is deprecated in Windows 10, version 1709.
+> This setting has been deprecated.
 The Model name displayed in the Get Help app is now based on your System Product Name value, as defined in System Information (msinfo32.exe).

 `Model` specifies the name of the computer model.